Singular semipositive metrics in non-Archimedean geometry: Projective Berkovich spaces and model functions

 \subsection{Analytifications}

-Let $\cX$ be a proper $S$-variety.
-Its generic fiber $\cX_K$ is in particular a proper $K$-scheme.
-As a topological space, its $K$-analytification $\cX_K^\mathrm{an}$ in the sense of Berkovich is compact and can be described as follows (cf.~\cite[Theorem 3.4.1]{Ber}).
-Choose a finite cover of $\cX_K$ by Zariski open subsets of the form $U=\spec A$ where $A$ is a $K$-algebra of finite type.
+Let $Y$ be a proper $K$-scheme.
+As a topological space, its $K$-analytification $Y^\mathrm{an}$ in the sense of Berkovich is compact and can be described as follows (cf.~\cite[Theorem 3.4.1]{Ber}).
+Choose a finite cover of $Y$ by Zariski open subsets of the form $U=\Spec A$ where $A$ is a finitely generated $K$-algebra.
 The Berkovich space $\Uan$ is defined as the set of all multiplicative seminorms $|\cdot|_x:A\to\R_+$ extending the given absolute value of $K$, endowed with the topology of pointwise convergence.
-It is common usage to write $|f(x)|:=|f|_x$.
-The space $\cX_K^\mathrm{an}$ is then obtained by gluing together the open sets $\Uan$.
-There is a canonical continuous map $s_\cX:\cX_K^\mathrm{an}\to\cX_K$, locally defined on $\Uan$ by setting
+It is common usage to write $|f(x)|:=|f|_x$ for $f\in A$ and $x\in U^\an$.
+The space $Y^\mathrm{an}$ is then obtained by gluing together the open sets $\Uan$.